 In patients with CAD, coronary angiography usually shows a blocked artery that slows blood flow to the heart.
-But in patients with cardiac syndrome X, the test results are completely normal.
-If you have an abnormal exercise stress test and a normal coronary angiogram, your doctor may suspect that you have cardiac syndrome X.
+But in patients with CMD, the test results are completely normal.
+If you have an abnormal exercise stress test and a normal coronary angiogram, your doctor may suspect that you have CMD.

-A number of medicines can help relieve the angina pain that comes with cardiac syndrome X.
+A number of medicines can help relieve the angina pain that comes with microvascular disease.